 I can only speak for myself, but up until about five years ago, I didn’t wear vintage jewellery.
-It used to be the kind of thing I’d only try to buy in a panicked fashion when I needed a bejewelled headband for a ’30s-inspired murder mystery night costume.
-Ideally, it had to be inexpensive as it was a one-off and I’d never wear it again.
+It used to be the kind of thing I’d only buy in a panicked fashion when I needed a bejewelled headband for a ’30s-inspired murder-mystery costume.
+Ideally, it had to be inexpensive, as it was a one-off, and I’d never wear it again.

-Thanks to plenty of trends coming back around (’70s, ’80s, ’90s), as well as people being more mindful about shopping sustainably—myself included—the vintage jewellery market is booming.
-And plenty of fashion editors I know are shopping various places for key pieces too.
-One major destination for the fashion crowd is Susan Caplan: The eponymous brand was launched in 2008, and the retailer now boasts one of the biggest vintage jewellery collection in the UK.
+Thanks to plenty of trends coming back around (from the ’70s, ’80s, and ’90s), as well as people being more mindful about shopping sustainably (myself included), the vintage jewellery market is booming.
+And plenty of fashion editors I know are shopping at various places for key pieces.
+One major destination for the fashion crowd is Susan Caplan.
+The eponymous brand was launched in 2008, and it now boasts one of the biggest vintage jewellery collections in the UK.

 Pictured: Susan Caplan Chanel necklace

-To understand how to shop vintage jewellery better (aka how to find the real stuff), I went down to the Susan Caplan showroom.
-Not only did I get to try on some of the most amazing vintage Chanel jewellery, but Susan also told me about how to spot a fake.
+To understand how to shop vintage jewellery (aka how to find the real stuff), I went down to the Susan Caplan showroom.
+Not only did I get to try on some of the most amazing vintage Chanel jewellery, but Susan Caplan also told me how to spot a fake.
 “You have to check the weight.
-If it feels heavy, it’s most likely real,” advises Susan.
-Next up, you need to check the stamp, as all real designer pieces will have a brand signature somewhere: “If it doesn’t have that, it’s not a real designer piece.”
-The only time Susan would accept a piece even if it didn’t have a stamp is if it came as part of a set (for example, earrings with necklace).
+If it feels heavy, it’s most likely real,” Caplan advised.
+Next up, you need to check the stamp, as all real designer pieces will have a brand signature somewhere.
+According to Caplan, “If it doesn’t have that, it’s not a real designer piece.”
+The only time Caplan will accept a piece without a stamp is when it comes as part of a set (for example, earrings and a necklace).

 Pictured: Susan Caplan Chanel bracelet

-While most of the Susan Caplan collection is currently on my wish list (see the Chanel bangle above), there are other places to shop for vintage jewellery too.
-One of my favourite inexpensive places is Etsy, which is great for finding oversized original ’80s earrings.
-One editor I know bought the classic Dior single pearl earring on Vestiare Collective (it verifies all the items, so you know what you’re buying is real).
+While most of the Susan Caplan collection is currently on my wish list (hello, vintage Chanel pieces), there are other places to shop for vintage jewellery, too.
+One of my favourite inexpensive places is Etsy, which is great for finding oversized earrings.
+I also know one editor who bought the classic Dior single pearl earring on Vestiare Collective.
+(It verifies all its items, so you know what you’re buying is real).
 But don’t just take my word for it—keep scrolling to take a look at the best places to shop vintage jewellery right now.

-As already mentioned, Susan Caplan has one of the largest collections of vintage jewellery in the UK.
-Find Chanel earrings, necklaces and brooches, as well as Dior, Givenchy and plenty more exciting designer pieces.
+As I already mentioned, Susan Caplan has one of the largest collections of vintage jewellery in the UK.
+Find Chanel earrings, necklaces and brooches, along with Dior, Givenchy and plenty more exciting designer pieces.

-Etsy sells pretty much everything, so it’s probably not surprising that it also does vintage jewellery.
-Type in any sort of piece you’re looking for and you’ll probably find it at a price that won’t make your eyes water.
+Etsy sells pretty much everything, so it’s probably not surprising that it also has plenty of vintage jewellery.
+Type in any piece you’re looking for, and you’ll probably find it at a price that won’t make your eyes water.